 Umeboshi and umeboshi paste are lively and versatile seasonings that add a pleasant tartness to salad dressings, cooked vegetables, and sauces.
 Umeboshi is also commonly served in Japan as a condiment with rice, or tucked inside a rice ball wrapped with nori.
-In the summer, thick cucumber rounds spread thinly with umeboshi paste are a cooling treat.
-Sparingly spread on cooked sweet corn, it is a delicious, healthful alternative to butter and salt.
+In the summer, thick cucumber slices spread thinly with umeboshi paste are a cooling treat.
+Lightly spread on cooked sweet corn, it makes for a delicious, healthy alternative to butter and salt.
 Umeboshi also goes well with members of the cabbage family, including broccoli, kale, and cauliflower.

-When using whole pickled plums, it is usually necessary to remove the pit and mince the flesh before adding it to recipes.
+When using whole pickled plums, it is usually necessary to remove the pit and mince the flesh before adding to a dish.
 As a more convenient option, Mitoku Umeboshi Paste can be substituted for umeboshi in virtually any recipe.

-The shiso leaves that are often packaged with umeboshi are also delicious when chopped and used as a seasoning inside nori rolls or when tossed in with steamed or sautéed vegetables.
+Umeboshi often come with shiso leaves, which are delicious inside nori rolls or tossed in with steamed or sautéed vegetables.

-Umeboshi vinegar, or ume-su, contains nutrients associated with pickled plums, and it is easy and convenient to use.
-Both pleasantly tart and salty, umeboshi vinegar is a versatile seasoning that is especially refreshing on hot afternoons.
-Use umeboshi vinegar to liven up salad dressings, homemade quick pickles, and tofu spreads.
-It adds a pleasantly pungent flavor to cooked leafy greens (especially cabbage), cauliflower, broccoli, and green beans.
-Steam, boil, or sauté vegetables until tender but still vivid in color.
-Drain if necessary, place in a serving bowl, and toss with umeboshi vinegar to taste.
-When substituting umeboshi vinegar for other types of vinegar, substantially reduce the amount used, or eliminate the salt in the recipe.
-The following recipes will help you become familiar with umeboshi and umeboshi vinegar and will soon have you discovering new ways to use these delicious and healthful seasonings.
+Umeboshi vinegar, or ume-su, is a tart and salty seasoning that can liven up salad dressings, homemade pickles, and tofu spreads, and also adds a deliciously pungency to cooked leafy greens (especially cabbage), cauliflower, broccoli, and green beans.
+To use with vegetables, simply steam, boil, or sauté the greens until tender but still vivid in color, then drain if necessary, place in a serving bowl, and toss with umeboshi vinegar to taste.
+When substituting umeboshi vinegar for other types of vinegar, substantially reduce the amount of salt stated in the recipe, or omit entirely.